News + Articles

 Recovery Time (3 – 6 Months)

-The healing process after implant surgery can take several months.
+The healing process after implant surgery can take a few months.
+It’s important to be aware of this.
 This is the time when osseointegration occurs.
-It lets the implant fuse with the jawbone.
+It lets the implant fuse with the jaw.

 Patients may experience discomfort, swelling, and dietary restrictions during the initial healing period.
 It’s crucial to follow the dentist’s post-operative instructions.
 Doing so ensures proper healing and reduces the risk of complications.